ErlerPhilipp/points2surf/README.md

 python full_eval.py
 ```
 This outputs meshes from the test sets using the vanilla model described in the paper.
-To use other models and datasets, either modify the `full_eval.py`, edit the default arguments defined in the first lines of `source/points_to_surf_eval.py` or modify and run the scripts in the `experiments` directory.
+To use other models and datasets, either modify the `full_eval.py`, edit the default arguments defined in the first lines of `source/points_to_surf_eval.py` or modify and run the scripts in the `experiments` directory (call from root dir).
+The evaluation experiments are meant for a normal PC with e.g. a 1070 GTX.

 ## Training